Bad Idea Right?: Background and release

-"Bad Idea Right?" began as a joke about Olivia Rodrigo (pictured in 2023) rekindling with an ex-partner.
+"Bad Idea Right?" began as a joke about Olivia Rodrigo (pictured in 2023) reconnecting with an ex-partner.

 Olivia Rodrigo's debut studio album, Sour (2021), was released in May 2021.
 Following the album's release, she took a break from songwriting for six months.
-Rodrigo conceived the follow-up album, Guts (2023), at the age of 19, while experiencing "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
+Rodrigo conceived the follow-up album, Guts (2023), while experiencing "lots of confusion, mistakes, awkwardness & good old-fashioned teen angst".
 Sours producer, Dan Nigro, returned to produce every track on it.
-They wrote over 100 songs and included the more rock-oriented tracks on the album because they drew a bigger reaction from her audiences during live shows.
+After writing over 100 songs, the two chose the more rock-oriented tracks for the album because those songs received stronger reactions from her audience during live performances.

-Early on in the creation process of Guts in 2022, Rodrigo and Nigro started writing the chorus of "Bad Idea Right?" as "a joke" about her rekindling with an ex-partner.
-They liked it so much that it was converted into a full song.
-According to Rodrigo, they experimented with the most unconventional ideas on it, incorporating her voice gradually getting louder and louder as a section in one of the choruses, which ended up sounding like an instrument.
-Nigro considered "Bad Idea Right?" his favorite song and pushed for it to be released as the lead single from the album, enthusiastic to show people the "more sarcastic side" of Rodrigo, but others involved in the decision preferred "Vampire".
+Early in the creation process of Guts in 2022, Rodrigo and Nigro started writing the chorus of "Bad Idea Right?" as a joke about her reconnecting with an ex-partner.
+They liked it so much that it was made into a full song.
+According to Rodrigo, they experimented with their most unconventional ideas on it, including a section in one of the choruses where her voice gradually crescendos and sounds like an instrument.
+Nigro considered "Bad Idea Right?" his favorite song and pushed for it to be released as the lead single from the album; he was enthusiastic about showing people the "more sarcastic side" of Rodrigo, but others involved in the decision preferred "Vampire".
+The latter was ultimately chosen and released on June 30, 2023.

-Rodrigo announced the album title on June 26, 2023, and "Vampire" was released as the lead single four days later.
-The following month, Vogues Jia Tolentino wrote that "Rodrigo careened toward an ill-advised and irresistible night with an ex" on one of the four Guts tracks she had heard, which recalled Le Tigre, Charli XCX, and the Josie and the Pussycats soundtrack.
 On August 1, 2023, Rodrigo revealed the album's tracklist, which featured "Bad Idea Right?" as the second track.
-Six days later, she e-mailed her fans that the song sounded disparate from "Vampire" and would showcase "a little more fun & playful" side of Guts.
-Its artwork, a hazy image of Rodrigo posing behind a glass wall with the song title scrawled in red lipstick in front of her face, was shared the same day.
+Six days later, she e-mailed her fans that the song sounded distinct from "Vampire" and showcased "a little more fun & playful" side of Guts.
+Rodrigo shared its artwork, a hazy image of her posing behind a glass wall with the song title scrawled in red lipstick in front of her face, the same day.
 "Bad Idea Right?" was released as the second single from Guts on August 11.
 Geffen Records promoted the song to contemporary hit radio stations in the United States four days later, and it was also released as a 7-inch vinyl single in some countries with the demo as its B-side.